adobe/aem-project-archetype/src/main/archetype/README.md

 ### UI tests

-They will test the UI layer of your AEM application using Selenium technology.
+They will test the UI layer of your AEM application using either Cypress or Selenium technology.

-To run them locally:

-    mvn clean verify -Pui-tests-local-execution

-This default command requires:
-* an AEM author instance available at http://localhost:4502 (with the whole project built and deployed on it, see `How to build` section above)
-* Chrome browser installed at default location

-Check README file in `ui.tests` module for more details.
+Check README file in `ui.tests.cypress` or `ui.tests.wdio` module for more details.

 ## ClientLibs